unified-font-object/ufo-spec/roadmap.md

 - Vertical kerning support.
 - Removing the `name` attribute from the `<glyph>` element in GLIF.
 - Support for the OpenType math table.
+- Support for storing hints in high level form.
+Inventing a new storage format for this is far too complex so we'd rather use an existing format (such as the one used by VTT).
+That will require another party to step forward with a specification for the storage structure and implementation instructions.
+If this doesn't happen we'll reopen the idea of storing hinting data in low level form.

 [ZIP archive]: https://en.wikipedia.org/wiki/Zip_(file_format)
 [MutatorMath]: https://github.com/LettError/MutatorMath/blob/master/Docs/designSpaceFileFormat.md